KILTprotocol/spec-ext-credential-api/readme.md

 *Countermeasures:* even during consequent visits to a dApp approved by the user, the exposure of the DIDs should happen at the latest possible moment.
-This communication happens via the encrypted messages, so the DIDs are safe from MitM attacks.
+This communication happens via encrypted messages, so the DIDs are safe from MitM attacks.

 ### Keeping the private key encrypted